Mackinac Island State Park: Mackinac State Historic Parks

-Mackinac State Historic Parks is an agency within the Michigan Department of Natural Resources lead by the Mackinac Island State Park Commission.
+Mackinac State Historic Parks is an agency within the Michigan Department of Natural Resources led by the Mackinac Island State Park Commission.
 The Parks consist of several parks, museum and other historical areas in the Straits of Mackinac area with the major groups includes Mackinac Island State Park, Michilimackinac State Park and Historic Mill Creek Discovery Park in Mackinaw City.

 The agency is governed by the Mackinac Island State Park Commission, a seven-member body.
 The commissioner are appointed by the governor to six year terms with confirmation by the Michigan Senate.